Metals: Copper Prices Hit Highest Level Since November 2014

 Some analysts and investors are also concerned that much of the recent copper rally is being driven by speculative investors.
 Net bullish bets on a higher copper price by hedge funds and other speculative investors have set new all-time highs each of the last three weeks, according to Commodity Futures Trading Commission data going back to 2006.

-Among precious metals, gold for December delivery closed up 0.4% at 1,296.70 a troy ounce.
+Among precious metals, gold for December delivery climbed 0.5% to 1,297.50 a troy ounce.
 The haven asset hit its highest level since November early in Friday's session before retreating after President Donald Trump's chief strategist Steve Bannon left the administration.
 Some investors viewed Mr. Bannon as an obstacle to the Trump administration's agenda, with U.S. political uncertainty one of the factors that had supported gold prices in recent sessions.

 Still, some analysts think further geopolitical tensions between the U.S. and North Korea or other disruptions could stoke demand for gold and send prices higher.